Social network modelling and the spread of infectious diseases

 A more detailed description of the topics that will be discussed can be found here.

-The webinar is moderated by Michel Mandjes, professor of applied probability theory, University of Amsterdam, and Frank den Hollander, professor of mathematics, probability theory and statistics, Leiden University.
+The webinar was moderated by Michel Mandjes, professor of applied probability theory, University of Amsterdam, and Frank den Hollander, professor of mathematics, probability theory and statistics, Leiden University.
+It can be watched below or on Youtube.